MuhammadNaeemRaza2916/Chai-aur-JavaScript/README.md

 # Chai-aur-JavaScript
-A code repo for JavaScript series at Chai aur code uoutube channel
+A code repo for the JavaScript series at Chai aur code YouTube channel